 - 1. Having the Equal Employment Opportunity Advisory Committee, in conjunction with appropriate Human Resources staff, review the District's recruitment procedures and make recommendations on modifications that would address the underrepresentation. - 2.
 Increasing the advertising and recruitment budget for a three-year period to ensure that recruitment is broad and inclusive. - 3.
-Requiring that, in conjunction with the Vice Chancellor of Human Resources, the responsible administrator for the division or department where the significant underrepresentation occurs develops a recruitment action plan to assist in addressing the significant underrepresentation.
+Requiring that, in conjunction with the Vice-Chancellor of Human Resources, the responsible administrator for the division or department where the significant underrepresentation occurs develops a recruitment and hiring action plan to assist in addressing the significant underrepresentation.
 The action plan will include, but is not limited to:

 - a.
 Additional locations or resources to advertise positions that would likely attract candidates from the significantly underrepresented groups; - b.
-Promote current curricular offerings that would assist in attracting candidates from significantly underrepresented groups; - c.
+Promotion of curricular offerings that would assist in attracting candidates from significantly underrepresented groups; - c.
 Additional training for current faculty and staff on the value of a diverse workforce with completion required prior to participation in hiring committees. - d.
 Diversifying hiring committees in alignment with Component 8.
 The committee chair, in consultation with the department administrators, will ensure that committees include representation of individuals from underrepresented groups in the department; if the department is unable to meet the representation requirement, they may engage individuals from other institutional areas. - e.
-Recommending changes to job announcements and screening criteria, including interview questions which may unduly impact significantly underrepresented group candidates. - Focusing attention on intern programs where graduate students may be provided the opportunity to co-teach a class offered by the District in the significantly underrepresented discipline. - 5.
+Recommending changes to job announcements and screening criteria, including interview questions which may unduly impact significantly underrepresented group candidates. - 4.
+Focusing attention on intern programs where graduate students are provided the opportunity to co-teach a class offered by the District in the significantly underrepresented discipline. - 5.
 Actively monitoring the representation rate of each group which has been identified as being significantly underrepresented in one or more categories.
 If significant underrepresentation persists for a particular group in the job category in question, after the measures described above have been in place for a period of at least three years, the District will: - a.
 Review each locally established "required," "desired," or "preferred" qualification being used to screen applicants for positions in the job category to determine if it is job-related and consistent with business necessity through a process meeting the requirements of federal law. - b.
 Discontinue the use of any locally established qualification that is not found to satisfy the requirements set forth in the previous paragraph and continue using qualification standards that meet the requirements in the previous paragraph only where no alternative qualification standard is reasonably available which would select for the same characteristics, meet the requirements of the previous paragraph, and be expected to have a less exclusionary effect. - c.
 Analyze the feasibility of significantly increasing the recruitment budget for another three years. - d.
-Developing a recruitment committee composed of the Chancellor/President or designee, Vice Chancellor of Human Resources, the Dean or responsible administrator for the division or department where the significant underrepresentation persists, and members of the Equal Employment Opportunity Advisory Committee to review the effectiveness of the recruitment program described in section 3 above.
-The committee will provide recommendations to modify the recruitment program to better address the significant underrepresentation.
+Developing a recruitment committee composed of the Chancellor/President, Vice-Chancellor of Human Resources, the Dean or responsible administrator for the division or department where the significant underrepresentation persists, and members of the Equal Employment Opportunity Advisory Committee to review the effectiveness of the recruitment and hiring program described in section 3 above.
+The committee will provide recommendations to modify the recruitment and hiring program to better address the significant underrepresentation.
+The Chancellor/President will be evaluated on his/her ability to implement the recruitment and hiring program successfully.